babashka/sci/doc/ai/0007-instance-member-control.md

 ### 1. Two nodes, chosen at analysis

-`eval-instance-method-invocation` is the lean path, byte-identical to the pre-feature code. `eval-instance-method-invocation+configs` is the feature path.
+`eval-instance-method-invocation` is the lean path. `eval-instance-method-invocation+configs` is the feature path.
 The analyzer picks one node per call site, once.
-A program hitting the lean node runs exactly the old code.
+The two share the same fast path (see decision 5) and differ only on a cache miss: the feature node runs the config `cond` (override/deny/`:closed`), the lean node runs only the allowlist check.
+A program that uses no member config hits the lean node, which is now faster than the pre-feature code, not byte-identical to
+it: it carries the per-site cache.

 ### 2. Name-based gate for overrides